 Herbal medicine

-If the laboratory drugs don't work, or you're keen to explore the options, you might consider the natural alternative.
-Herbal remedies may be easily available, but do they really work?
+If the laboratory drugs don't work, or you're keen to explore the options, you might consider the natural alternative, herbal medicine.
+But what is herbal medicine?
+And does it really work?

 What is herbal medicine?